Triston Casas Player Props: Red Sox vs. Orioles

 Triston Casas At The Plate

-- Casas has three doubles, three home runs and 13 walks while hitting .136.
+- Casas is hitting .145 with three doubles, three home runs and 14 walks.

-- In eight of 22 games this season, Casas has had at least one hit, including one game with multiple hits.
+- In nine of 23 games this year, Casas has had at least one hit, including one game with multiple hits.

-- He has gone deep in 13.6% of his games this season, and 3.8% of his trips to the plate.
+- He has hit a home run in three games this year (13.0%), leaving the park in 3.6% of his trips to the dish.

-- In 22.7% of his games this season, Casas has notched at least one RBI.
-In three of those games (13.6%) he recorded more than one RBI.
+- In 21.7% of his games this season, Casas has had at least one RBI.
+He's picked up more than one in 13.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.